Could your diet protect your brain as you age?

-These recommendations are very similar to the diet consumed by the centenarian cultures around the world, as well as the seasonal Ayurvedic diet I suggest.
-Here are the dietary suggestions based on my book, The 3-Season Diet, and my free monthly eating guide, The 3-Season Diet Challenge:
+These findings are very similar to the diet consumed by ancient cultures around the world, as well as the seasonal Ayurvedic diet I espouse, especially in The 3-Season Diet.

-- Only 10% of the diet as animal protein (meat).
+- Only 10% of the diet is animal protein.

-- Add good fats like olive oil to food and cook with ghee or coconut oil.
+- Add good fats like olive oil to food.
+Cook with ghee or coconut oil.

 - Eat ½ of the plate portion as green vegetables.

-- Eat ¼ of the plate portion as starch (including whole grains, root veggies such as potatoes, carrots, beets and fruit and berries.
+- Eat ¼ of the plate portion as starch (including 100% whole grains, root veggies (such as potatoes, carrots, beets).

-- Eat ¼ of the plate portion as protein.
-(Limit animal protein to 10%)
+- Eat ¼ of the plate portion as protein. (nuts, seeds, beans, yogurt, fish, poultry, meats)

 - No added sugars or sweeteners.

-- Shop from my free Seasonal Grocery Lists and give yourself permission to eat more of the foods that are in season.
+- Shop from my summer grocery list and eat more foods in season.